johnewart/py_window_tiler/README.md

 unoptimized but it works for my use right now and it's the first time I've ever used Xlib.
 This is what you get for two hours of hacking...

+## Things to do ...

+* Clean up layout abstraction (really hacky currently...)
+* Support per-virtual desktop layouts
+* Add configuration options (right now some hard-coded things like layout-per-resolution)
+* Allow for gaps (so you can see your pretty desktop background sometimes!)

 ## Contributing

 If you want to contribute, feel free to open a pull request